-The Great Barrington Rudolf Steiner School is an independent coeducational school, accredited by the Association of Independent Schools of New England(AISNE), and is a member of the Association of Waldorf Schools of North America(AWSNA) and the Waldorf Early Childhood Association of North America (WECAN).
-The school serves 240 students from pre-K through eighth grade, from Berkshire County, MA, northwest Connecticut, and Columbia County, NY.
-We welcome students without regard to race, creed or national origin.
+One of over 1,000 Waldorf schools worldwide, the Great Barrington Rudolf Steiner School is an independent coeducational school, accredited by the Association of Independent Schools of New England(AISNE), and is a member of the Association of Waldorf Schools of North America(AWSNA) and the Waldorf Early Childhood Association of North America (WECAN).
+We welcome students without regard to race, creed, heritage or national origin.

-By the time Waldorf students reach us, they are grounded broadly and deeply and have a remarkable enthusiasm for learning.
-They possess the eye of discoverer and the compassionate heart of the reformer, which when joined to a task, can change the planet.
+By the time Waldorf students reach us, they are grounded broadly and deeply, and have a remarkable enthusiasm for learning.
+They possess the eye of the discoverer and the compassionate heart of the reformer, which when joined to a task, can change the planet.– Arthur Zajone PhD

 Professor of Physics